liquidctl/liquidctl/docs/fourth-generation-krakens.md

                         pairs of temperature (°C) -> duty (%)
 ```

-Liquidctl will normalize and optimize this profile before pushing it to the Kraken.
+liquidctl will normalize and optimize this profile before pushing it to the Kraken.
 Adding `--verbose` will trace the final profile that is being applied.

 ## RGB lighting with LEDs